-Alton mom who hid teen daughter's diabetes diagnosis to be sentenced in her death
+Alton mom sentenced to prison for depriving teen daughter of diabetes medicine

-ALTON, Ill. — An Alton woman who pleaded guilty for the role she played in the death of her 14-year-old diabetic daughter will be sentenced Tuesday morning in Madison County.
+ALTON, Ill. — An Alton woman who pleaded guilty for the role she played in the death of her 14-year-old daughter with diabetes will spend the next several years in prison.

+On Tuesday, a judge sentenced Amber Hampshire to seven years in prison, with credit for time served.
+She'll also have two years of supervised release.

 Last October, Amber Hampshire pleaded guilty to one count of involuntary manslaughter, which is a class-two felony.

-The Madison County Prosecuting Attorney's Office said the crime carries a prison sentence of three to 14 years.
+The Madison County Prosecuting Attorney's Office said the crime carried a prison sentence of three to 14 years.

 Hampshire's daughter Emily died in November 2018.
 Authorities said the teen died from diabetic ketoacidosis.